 One of them jumped on my legs so that I could not run to follow them.
 I became confused and heartbroken.
 I was in shock.
 They threw me on the ground, and I swallowed dust.
 The men took off into the night.

 When it felt safer, we looked for someone to help.
 I cried out asking God to help us.
 This experience taught me that not everyone cares about what you are going through.
 I wondered how many people would think of me at this moment, and I was surprised to read later that so many of you were praying for me during this darkness.
 I didn’t think that I would ever see the light of another day again because of the hard time I was in.

 I had no safe place to spend the night.
-This is a very dangerous area, especially for people with albinism.
+This is a hazardous area, especially for people with albinism.
 I just sat on the chair at the Tanzanian immigration office, terrified until the sun came up.

-As I visualized and meditated on this verse, I immediately I found strength, true joy and the utmost appreciation for my Lord and Savior who has never left my side.
+As I visualized and meditated on this verse, I immediately found strength, real joy and the utmost appreciation for my Lord and Savior, who has never left my side.
 I still desire to go where He calls me to go.
 “Thank you, God, I saw Your light.”

-Through His love and protection, I won’t quit promoting social change and contributing positively in our communities through education.
-Most of us really don’t do great things. but we can all do small things with great love, and together we can do something wonderful.
+Through His love and protection, I won’t quit promoting social change and contributing positively to our communities through education.
+Most of us don’t do great things.
+But we can all do small things with great love, and together we can do something remarkable.
 Let us continue working together to ensure that no one is left behind and to advance happiness and peace.